FloridaMan7588/FloridaMan7588/README.md

 ### Hello!
 I'm FloridaMan, but you can call me anything.
 I do not care.
 I'm a small developer working with a few types of languages, tools, and programs.
 I have some projects that you can see below or in the repositories tab.
 Please note that I've been working on my skills for a few years now, but most of my projects use skills that I've only learned recently, so please don't complain too much.
 I made some *very* basic docker containers, the source for those can be found here.
-I've also thrown together a Hackintosh running OpenCore, you can find the EFI folder as well as some other basic info on that here as wel.
+I've also thrown together a Hackintosh running OpenCore, you can find the EFI folder as well as some other basic info on that here as well.

 - 🔭 I’m currently working on things